confluentinc/cp-ansible/VARIABLES.md

 ### zookeeper_user

 Only use to customize Linux User Zookeeper Service runs with.
-User must exist on host.
+Default user is cp-kafka

 Default:  "{{zookeeper_default_user}}"